ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The latency may not be optimal due to an incorrectly chosen pulling period (too long pulling period leads to high latency, too short pulling period wastes CPU and I/O resources).
-* The throughput is not optimal because it takes one request/response to send each item.
+* The throughput is not optimal because it takes one request and response to send each item.
 * The consumer can not determine if the producer is done sending items.

 When using the Iterator pattern that transmits items one at a time, latency and throughput are often unsatisfactory.
-To improve these parameters with minimal changes, the same Iterator pattern is often used, which transmits items in batches of fixed or variable size.
+To improve these parameters with minimal changes, the same Iterator pattern can transmit items in batches instead of one at a time.

 ![Iterator with batching](/images/Iterator_with_batching.png)